Jeriel86/Hangman/README.md

 # Hangman
-This is an implementation of the hangman games made in pure javascript.
+this is an html / css and javascript implementation of the Hangman games.

+Hangman is a game of finding a word by guessing which letters are in it.